The 48 Laws of Power delves deep into games people play and the darker side of human behavior.

-The laws comes from such disparate field that it gives the book no coherent common thread.
+The laws come from such disparate fields that it gives the book no coherent common thread.
 You have suggestions on moving slow, on never appearing to be perfect and on planning till the end.
 If the correlation is only “play people around for you to win” then it seems a bit tenuous to me.

 In a way, The 48 Laws of Power is similar to The Power Moves in that he wants to show all the games and tricks people play as they jostle for power positions.